 Automatic mutual recognition for occupational licences

-If you are licenced and/or registered, you may now be able to work across states and territories without needing to:
+If you're licensed and/or registered, you may be able to work across states and territories without needing to:

 - apply or

 - pay a fee for a second licence.

 The automatic mutual recognition (AMR) scheme allows you to use your current licence or registration to do the same activities in another part of Australia.

 Check the public register for a list of authorised workers and licence categories.

 To practise across participating states and territories, you must be registered in your home state or territory to undertake the activities you intend to carry out in a second state or territory.

 Depending on your occupation, you may need to meet additional requirements.
 For example: